erythana/EveSquadron/README.md

 In particular, the character tooltip with the details needs some work.<br />
 Additionally, window sizes will be persisted after the app is closed.

+## Copyright notice
+Some eve related images are used in this application.
+They are property of CCP:
+"(c) 2014 CCP hf.
+All rights reserved.
+"EVE", "EVE Online", "CCP", and all related logos and images are trademarks or registered trademarks of CCP hf."

 ## Feedback and Donations

 If you have any feature requests or suggestions for improvements, please don't hesitate to reach out!<br />